 Insider Tip: Head to the Vienna Tourist Office and pick up a Prater coupon book before going to the park.
 You can get a couple of Euros off of many of the rides, which will add up if you plan on spending many hours here and going on lots of fairground rides.

 Phew!
-What a jam-packed second day – the day after will be slightly more slower paced, don’t you worry!
+What a jam-packed second day.
+Your third day in Vienna will be slightly more slower paced, don’t you worry!

-First up, is Belvedere Palace.
-Belvedere is a stunning Palace with beautiful, large gardens.
+First up, is Belvedere Palace, which is a stunning palace with beautiful, large gardens.

 However, looks can be deceiving from the outside – this is not your typical palace where you may expect to find jewels and furnished rooms inside.
-Instead, you will be captivated by multiple floors of extraordinary artwork as well as Klimt’s famous ‘The Kiss’.
+Instead, you will be kept captivated by multiple floors of extraordinary artwork as well as Klimt’s famous painting: ‘The Kiss’ (photos of it are unfortunately not permitted).

 If you’re interested in art as well as history, then this is the place to come in Vienna.
 However, be prepared to spend a few hours here.
-As with any Palace, there are many rooms and floors to explore and you will be captivated by the artwork and want some time to admire everything you see.
+As with any palace, there are many rooms and floors to explore and you will be captivated by the artwork and want some time to admire everything you see (including the gardens).

 If art isn’t quite your cup of tea, then I would highly recommend visiting Schonbrunn Palace & Gardens instead.